When you live with addiction, going into rehab does not guarantee that you will stay sober.

 - Relapse through behavior – “I have been sober for a while.
 My addiction is cured.
 I deserve just one drink.”

 - Relapse through controlled use – “I believe that with the help of a substance in a controlled manner, I can cope and handle with everyday problems.”

 The Challenge with Relapse Through Controlled Use

 When an addict enters the third stage of the relapse stage, they may begin using small quantities with the assumption that they can manage their substance use.
-Unknowingly, the third stage of relapse is where relapse shifts from a process to an event with an ending result and conclusion—bringing them back at the first stage of the addiction cycle, where they may begin binging due the impulsive and compulsive nature of addiction.
+Unknowingly, the third stage of relapse is where relapse shifts from a process to an event, with an ending result and conclusion—bringing them back at the first stage of the addiction cycle, where they may begin binging due to the impulsive and compulsive nature of addiction.